 He is currently product manager for the Moving Particle Simulation software Particleworks in Europe.

-Workshop Smart machines and smart technologies "E-Motors and E-Axles design by Simulation"
+Workshop Smart technologies "E-Motors and E-Axles design by Simulation"

 Henry Tanner is currently the Principle Engineer for R&D at Romax Technology – UK based Electro-Mechanical driveline experts providing design software and services to multiple sectors.
 Henry joined Romax in 2015 and has experience in electrified transmission design, consultancy, and industrial research.